Duke vs. Syracuse: Sportsbook promo codes, odds, spread, over/under - January 2

 Duke vs. Syracuse: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 2

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the Duke vs. Syracuse matchup in this article.
+In this article, you will find odds and spreads for the Duke vs. Syracuse matchup across multiple sportsbooks.

 Duke vs. Syracuse Game Info